-This chapter contains relevant drawings related to the electrical and physical installation of the ES333-7C Split-beam transducer.
+This chapter contains relevant drawings related to the electrical and physical installation of the Simrad ES38B Split-beam transducer.

 The mechanical drawings are for information and guidance only.
-They are not in scale.
+They are not in scale, and may differ slightly from the original drawings.
 All dimensions are in mm unless otherwise is noted.

-The original installation drawings are available on PDF and/or AutoCad format.
+The original installation drawings are available on PDF and/or DWG (AutoCad) format.
 Visit www.simrad.com to download.